CarlosMabrey/guitarLessonsChat/README.md

 # Guitar Learning App

 A professional guitar learning application that helps users break down songs they want to learn through AI-powered analysis and interactive learning features.
+The app includes personalized user profiles to tailor the learning experience to each guitarist's skill level, goals, and preferences.

 ## 📋 Overview